Amazon Architecture: Lessons from the Pioneer of Microservices

 DynamoDB, released in 2012, reflected Amazon’s approach to data storage: design for specific access patterns rather than try to handle everything equally well.

-The key properties were not accidents.
+The properties were deliberate.
 Single-digit millisecond latency at any scale required deliberate design.
 Predictable performance at thousands of requests per second shaped the partitioning strategy.
 The fully managed offering eliminated operational complexity that Amazon’s own teams had struggled with.

 Amazon’s data philosophy favors replication over consistency in many scenarios.
 The CAP theorem forces a choice between consistency and availability during network partitions.
 Amazon chose availability for many use cases, treating eventual consistency as acceptable.